-They have a BA in English Literature & Media from the University of Brighton, with a focused interest in intersectional feminist narratives; this study has invariably informed their practice, with illustrations that are colourful, detail-oriented, and thoughtfully studded with hidden gems of metaphors made literal, often dealing in overarching socio-political themes.
+AORISTS is the pseudonym of Anshika Khullar, an illustrator based in Southampton, England, whose bold and vibrant work aims to showcase the ordinary as beautiful.
+Anshika is an Indian, non-binary transgender creative with a BA in English Literature & Media from the University of Brighton; they have a focused interest in intersectional feminist narratives, a study which has invariably informed their art practice, with illustrations that are colourful, detail-oriented, and thoughtfully studded with hidden gems of metaphors made literal, often dealing in overarching socio-political themes.

 Please don't hesitate to get in touch with them regarding any queries or potential projects you may have in mind!
 You can do this best by emailing them at

 Bitch Media Urban Outfitters Europe